Home >

 |

-Opportunistic domain purchases could result in the need to pay much higher prices to secure your own business name at a later date.
+The implications of your business name domain being registered by another party are clear.
 More concerning still, a party operating online with your business name in a .au domain opens the door to fraud, leaving your customers vulnerable to scams. |

 If you would like further information or to provide feedback, please don’t hesitate to contact me via email. |